FEU-Tech-Mobile-Application-Dev-Ramirez/MAD-FINALS-RAYQUAZA/README.md

  <hr>

  ## **Overview**
  **ChronicCare** Tracker is a comprehensive health management application designed to empower users in managing their chronic illnesses.
 It offers a seamless way to track symptoms, medications, and appointments, while also providing access to available health facilities.
-With features like Hospital/Clinic Availability, Appointment Scheduling, and secure User Authentication using SQLite, this app ensures that individuals can take control of their health journey in a convenient and reliable manner.
+With features like Hospital/Clinic Availability, Reminders, and secure User Authentication using SQLite, this app ensures that individuals can take control of their health journey in a convenient and reliable manner.

  <hr>